The Concise Illustrated History of 1920s Fashion and Style for Women. The trends, silhouettes, dresses, shoes, hats, hairstyles and makeup looks.

 In the 1920’s – women’s swimsuit design rapidly evolved from the hideous petticoat affairs to the sleek, body hugging apparel of the Jantzen Swimsuit,an elasticated and revealing skin tight one piece which possibly did more for the emancipation of the female body than any other item of outerwear clothing .
 Women of a daring disposition could not wait to jump into them.

 The famous Diving Girl logo heralded a new age of freedom and first appeared in beauty pageants in the early 1920’s and very quickly a swimsuit mania swept across the world.
-Swimsuits were still often of wool, and as such were not ideal for the job.
+It was Jantzen, originally called the Portland Knitting Company, who changed the name from ‘bathing’ to ‘swimsuit’ in 1921.

 It wasn’t until the 1930’s that Lastex, a woven satin finish elastic and silk material, also used in girdles, began to be used.

 In the early 1920’s – the popular style was to wear black rolled stockings with your swimsuit,thanks to the Max Sennett’s Bathing Beauties, though this idea – however charming to look at, disappeared within a few years.
 Top designers such as Jean Patou and newer emerging talents like Sonia Delaunay believed that fine art could be integrated seamlessly into textiles and clothing.

 Originally a painter, Delaunay’s vibrant colors and cubist shapes were a marked contrast to the minimalist styles of most bathing costumes.